dxlliv/planner/docs/media-album.md

 ## External images

-You can use direct links, if your images are hosted on external hosts.
+You can use direct links as for images, if they are available on external hosts.